White Chocolate Nonnettes and Orange & Poppy Seed Friands

 Having seen Phil’s We Should Cocoa entry in the Orange challenge from As Stong As Soup in December, I couldn’t resist making these for my mother’s birthday.
 Nonnettes, it seems, are little known outside of France.
 I searched on google for more information and alternative recipes, but Phil’s was the only one I could find in English (I gave up after page 6).
 The name means “little nuns” and they are a speciality of Dijon in France.
 They are little spiced honey cakes made with marmalade and rye flour and unusually, no eggs.

 To use up the rest of the orange zest (I did have a very large orange) as well as the 4 eggs whites left over from making the trifle, I also decided to make friands as I’d not made those before either.
-For the friands I used this recipe scaling down the quantities to 4 egg whites and adding the zest of 1/2 an orange and 2 tbsp of poppyseeds.
+For the friands I used a Waitrose recipe scaling down the quantities to 4 egg whites and adding the zest of 1/2 an orange and 2 tbsp of poppyseeds.
 For the nonnettes I mostly followed Phil’s recipe, but did make a few changes, such as: substituting some of the honey for agave nectar as I didn’t have quite enough honey, using more rye flour and less white chocolate as I was worried about the nonnettes being too sweet.

 This is how I made them: